wendyviano-alt/Sales-Performance-Seasonality/README.md

 - Were discounts higher in February?
 - Did certain products or categories drive the increase?
 - Did online or physical stores perform differently?
-- Were specific countries or regions responsible for the difference?
+- Were specific countries responsible for the difference?

 ## Tools Used